List of Murdoch Mysteries characters: Ruby Ogden

 A free-living journalist, portrayed by Sarah Gadon.
 She is the sister of Dr. Julia Ogden, and encourages Julia to be with Detective Murdoch.
 She also flirts with George Crabtree and Murdoch, making her sister Julia very jealous.
 She is first seen with Harry Houdini.
 She later has an affair with H.G.
 Wells.
 She tells Dr. Ogden to not let Murdoch slip away from her.

 Dr. Isaac Tash

 A doctor known for having an illegal abortion care practice.
 He is a friend of Julia Ogden, having known her since their medical school days.
 When Julia went to him for an abortion due to a relationship she had with another man, he refused due to personal and legal reasons.
 When Julia almost died as a result of his decision, Isaac resolved never to allow another woman suffer as his friend did and has performed abortions in order to save the lives of other women.
 Due to Isaac being aware of Julia's abortion and his decision to keep it a secret, Murdoch misinterprets Isaac and Julia's relationship as romantic.
 Appears throughout the series twice.

-Anna Fulford

-Portrayed by Lisa Faulkner.
-Murdoch's former love from Bristol, England, during season 3.
-She also appears in season 4, where it is revealed that she is engaged to another man.
-Murdoch later finds out that her fiancé was a member of the Black Hand, a criminal organization and forerunner of the Mafia, who chose to elope with Anna with the counterfeit money he was smuggling.
-This forced the Black Hand to kill him and put a hit on Anna, assuming she was complicit.
-This causes Anna to change her name.
-Murdoch later finds her working in a library where one of Anna's colleagues was murdered.
-Murdoch fears for her safety because the Black Hand still has a price on her head.
-By the end of the two-part episode, Murdoch fakes Anna's death, so the Black Hand would stop chasing her.